surftimer/SurfTimer/README.md

 # Surftimer-olokos for CS:GO

-_I have renamed the repository to Surftimer-olokos just to make it obvious, that we're entering a new chapter in CS:GO surf community, a milestone._
+<sup>I have renamed the repository to Surftimer-olokos just to make it obvious, that we're entering a new chapter in CS:GO surf community, a milestone.</sup>

 ## Project Goals

 As you probably all know there are quite some bugs in all open-source versions of cksurf or surftimer.
 Our main goal with this project to have a bug-free, properly optimized surf timer that would work as we all expect it to, across all configurations.

 Because of this, we will be putting new features and additions on the side, as they can potentially introduce new, unknown issues and there's plenty of those already.

-**Does it mean this version is buggy?**
+##### Does it mean this version is buggy?

-Yes, but not any more than other projects currently and for past years.
+><sup>Yes, but not any more than other projects currently and for past years.</sup>

 **Pull requests and any contributions are welcome and encouraged!**